Sustainable Development:Understanding our Environmental and Social Responsibilities

 Power Grid Corporation of India Ltd. (POWERGRID) an ISO 14001 certified company and the Central Transmission Utility of the country is one of the largest electrical power transmission utilities in the world.
 By the very nature of our business, we touch millions of lives every day and understand that real success is the result of inclusive development of all the involved entities and stakeholders.

-Our developmental activities have minimal environmental and social impact owing to very nature of activities that does not involve disposal of any pollutant in land, air or water nor it involve large scale excavation which may result in soil erosion.
-In spite of that POWERGRID, which is committed to achieve the goal of Sustainable Development had realized that given the scale of its operations, it is inevitable that there is some impact upon both natural environment and communities that it helps to support.
+Our developmental activities have minimal environmental and social impact owing to very nature of activities that do not involve disposal of pollutants in any environmental matrices such as land, air or water nor it involve large scale excavation which may result in soil erosion.
+In spite of that POWERGRID, which is committed to achieve the goal of Sustainable Development has the realization that given the scale of its operations, it is inevitable that there will be some residual impacts upon both the natural environment and the communities that it helps to support.
 To address such issues, POWERGRID has integrated environmental and social management procedures into its corporate operations by enunciating Environmental and Social Policy & Procedures (ESPP).

 POWERGRID’s Environmental and Social Policy & Procedures (ESPP)

-In April’09, POWERGRID achieved another distinction by becoming the first company completely assessed and certified by World Bank under the Use of Country System (UCS) policy in the field of Environment & Social Management.
+The comprehensive coverage and content of the ESPP can be judged by the fact that it has the distinction of being certified and accepted by two leading Multilateral Agencies of world i.e. the World Bank and the ADB under their Use of Country System (UCS) and Country Safeguard System (CSS) policy in 2009 and 2017 respectively after a detailed and multi-layered assessment.
 We aim to ensure total transparency and accountability in dealing with our stakeholders and their involvement through well-defined procedures as well as dissemination of relevant information at every stage of project implementation.

 The ESPP Spells Out POWERGRID’s Commitment To: